 Skip to main content

-The Launch tab is the gate between "I'm setting this up" and "this is live."
-Behind the button is a checklist; nothing happens until every box is green.
+The Overview tab is the gate between "I'm setting this up" and "this is live."
+It shows the current top blocker and the operator action queue; nothing launches until every blocker is resolved.

 What the UI does